 The bottom line: it’s never too late to jump into end-of-year fundraising.
 Don’t miss out on this opportunity by thinking you have to wait for the perfect strategy, branding, or content to reach out to your supporters.
 People want to give generously at this time of year, and any mistakes you make along the way will provide invaluable lessons for future fundraising campaigns.

 Looking for support with digital fundraising?
-Please reach out to our Account Manager of Digital Marketing, Natalie, at firstname.lastname@example.org.
+Please reach out to our Account Director of Digital Marketing, Adelie, at firstname.lastname@example.org.